Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

 Factories and manufacturing production plants exist all over North America, and they are always looking to hire.
 They cover a wide range of products from food production, industrial manufacturing, metal and mineral manufacturing, and consumer products manufacturing.

-Working in a factory is hard work and the pay isn’t always great, but it’s steady work and offers opportunities to grow on the job.
+Working in a factory is hard work and the pay isn’t always great, but it’s steady and offers opportunities to grow on the job.

 Some manufacturing and production companies that hire felons include: